opencontainers/distribution-spec/spec.md

 The `<reference>` MUST NOT be in any other format.
 Throughout this document, `<name>` MUST match the following regular expression:

 `[a-z0-9]+([._-][a-z0-9]+)*(/[a-z0-9]+([._-][a-z0-9]+)*)*`

+The client SHOULD include an `Accept` header indicating which manifest content types it supports.
+In a successful response, the `Content-Type` header will indicate the type of the returned manifest.
+For more information on the use of `Accept` headers and content negotiation, please see [Content Negotiation](./content-negortiation.md)

 A GET request to an existing manifest URL MUST provide the expected manifest, with a response code that MUST be `200 OK`.